turtleflyer/smart-hooks/README.md

 # smart-hooks
-Collections of React hooks that fill some gaps in the originally provided set of hooks expanding their logic
+Collections of React hooks that fill some gaps in the originally provided set of hooks extending or improving their logic.